Company: SAB Enterprises

 Finally, the Panel considered whether the name had associations with sexual success.
 The Panel considered that the name ‘Suck & Blow’ had clear connotations of sexual activity and, accordingly, found the product in breach of Code paragraph 3.2(d).

-Action by Company: The company has agreed to consult the Portman Group’s Advisory Service for guidance on appropriate changes to the packaging.
+The company agreed to consult the Portman Group’s Advisory Service for guidance on appropriate changes to the packaging.